No. Trump does not really believe he won the election; he knows he legitimately lost. So why is he so fervently fighting the loss?

-He laid out this groundwork for at least 4 years.
-You could say it started right after his election in 2016 when he claimed that he won the popular vote, which Clinton won by more than 3 million votes.
+He laid out this groundwork for at least four years.
+You could say it started right after his election in 2016 when he claimed that he won the popular vote, which Clinton won by more than three million votes.
 Trump’s claim was that the voting was fraudulent and that millions illegally voted for Clinton—and that he actually won by several million.
 He never backed off this claim.
 He promoted this theme for the next four years, increasing his claims of illegal voting right up to the 2020 election.
 His main motivation?
 He didn’t want to live the rest of his life being labeled a loser.

 The entire scheme was insurance.
 Insurance that if he lost, he could make the claim that he won, and his “True-Believer” followers—the 5th Avenue voters—would believe whatever he says without question.
 How better to ensure that your followers will continue to support you—and do so for the rest of your life?
-Plus, you can claim for the rest of your life that you actually won because your followers will believe there was cheating in the counting, there were voting machines that were rigged and there were millions of illegal voters—all of which voted for Clinton.
+Plus, you can claim—for the rest of your life—that you actually won because your followers will believe there was cheating in the counting, that there were voting machines that were rigged and, on top of that, there were millions of illegal voters—all of which voted for Clinton.

 In other words, Trump was setting the stage that no matter what happened, he wins the election—regardless of whether he legally and formally no longer holds the office.
 Since the results came in from the 2020 election, he has been stalling, working behind the scenes to bolster up this claim that he really one.
 He’d been working on the plan for the last few years.
 All he had to do was continue to make his false claims.